 Students attending High School in Westport or who live in Westport and attend High School elsewhere are invited to participate

-The Westport Library is co-sponsoring the event and winners will be announced at a ceremony at the Library targeted for April 5, 2021 (date subject to COVID restrictions).
-Entry deadline for the essay contest is February 26, 2021.
+The Westport Library is co-sponsoring the event and winners will be announced at a ceremony at the Library targeted for 6pm on Monday, April 4, 2022 (date subject to COVID restrictions).
+Entry deadline for the essay contest is Friday, February 25, 2022 .
 Subject to the volume and caliber of entries received, at the discretion of the judges, up to three cash prizes will be awarded.
 The first prize is $1,000, second prize is $750, and third prize is $500.
-Click here for contest application.

-With members appointed by the First Selectman and adjunct partners from the leadership of key Westport organizations, TEAM stands for Together Effectively Achieving Multiculturalism.
+ABOUT TEAM WESTPORT: With members appointed by the First Selectman and adjunct partners from the leadership of key Westport organizations, TEAM stands for Together Effectively Achieving Multiculturalism.
 TEAM Westport has developed a unique role by engaging the community in and drawing attention to issues surrounding multiculturalism and diversity -- making the invisible, visible.
 In addition to initiatives it implements directly, TEAM Westport partners with a wide range of municipal government and community institutions.
-Examples include co-programming with the Westport Library, the Westport Country Playhouse, Westport Schools, Westport Police, the Westport Museum, the Interfaith Clergy, the Interfaith Council, Westport MOCA, Westport Housing, Westport P&Z Affordable Housing Subcommittee, and the Levitt Pavilion.
+Examples include co-programming with the Westport Library, the Westport Country Playhouse, Westport Schools, Westport Police, the Westport Museum, the Interfaith Clergy, the Interfaith Council, Westport MOCA, Westport Pride, AAPI Westport, Westport Housing, Westport P&Z Affordable Housing Subcommittee and the Levitt Pavilion.